-High Blood Pressure -In some cases, the symptoms of delayed sleep phase syndrome develop into symptoms such as high blood pressure, diabetes, heart problems, or even cancer.
+High Blood Pressure – In some cases, the symptoms of delayed sleep phase syndrome develop into symptoms such as high blood pressure, diabetes, heart problems, or even cancer.
 There are so many standard pillow sizes that are important for sleep.
 There are several reasons behind these symptoms developing into conditions like these.
-But since these symptoms can develop at any point along with the patient’s life, they need to be looked into carefully so that the proper diagnosis can be made.
+But since these symptoms can develop at any point in the patient’s life, they need to be looked into carefully so that the proper diagnosis can be made.

-Inability To Fall Asleep -Delayed Sleep Phase Syndrome causes several symptoms.
+Inability To Fall Asleep – Delayed Sleep Phase Syndrome causes several symptoms.
 Among them are frequent urination, frequent drowsiness, confusion, poor concentration, headache, fatigue, insomnia, and irritability.
-But the most important symptom is the constant inability to fall asleep or stay asleep on the bed.
+But the most important symptom is the constant inability to fall asleep or stay asleep in bed.
 This problem can cause a lot of problems in a person’s life.
 Aside from the mentioned symptoms, depression, anxiety, and stress can also be present.
 They are a real danger as they will affect someone’s overall health and mental condition.

 If left untreated, Delayed Sleep Phase Syndrome will eventually develop into a much more serious condition.
 Hence, it is always advisable to seek immediate treatment.
 It is not always true that the symptoms will go away on their own.
 They can only be cured with the right treatment and support from the patient’s family and friends.